Fox2Code/FoxLoader/README.md

 ## Lua mods

-If you are too lazy to learn java you can just use put `.lua` files in your `mods` folder
+If you are too lazy to learn java you can just use put `.lua` files in your `mods` folder, while the lua API is a lot more limited than the java one, it should be enough to allow you to customize your server to your likings without putting too much effort.

 ```lua
 -- modId: lua_example